E-commerce-ViktorsShop/ecommerce-client/README.md

-**School project to Work with Scrum workflow through jira and github
+## School project Working with Scrum workflow through jira and github